nickovchinnikov/react-mobile-app/README.md

 ## Tool can help you create clear mobile architecture in React.js

-If you are build really big web application with different components for desktop / mobile + tablet (landscape and portrait) after some time, you face with lot of problems.
+If you are building big web application with different components for desktop / mobile + tablet (landscape and portrait) after some time, you faced with lots of problems.

 ## Install